 An important step to prevent violent attacks in the future is to examine and tackle the root causes of violent extremism.
 Preventing violent extremism (PVE) is complex and involves various actors and stakeholders.
-While education is frequently the target of violent extremism, it can also be part of the solution to preventing violent extremism and reducing other forms of violence.
+While education is frequently the target of violent extremism, it can also be part of the solution to reducing forms of violence.

 However, there are two ‘faces’ to education: education can promote inclusion, strengthen social cohesion, and develop a more engaged citizenry.
 Conversely, education can exacerbate existing tensions and divisions, reproduce structures of exclusion and inequality, and promote harmful practices and violent behaviour.
 Education initiatives must therefore look both within and beyond the classroom to address the root causes that contribute to forms of violence and violent extremism.

 Violent extremism refers to the use of violence in line with an ideological commitment to achieve political, religious, or social goals.
 These violent acts can be carried out by any individual or group from a range of beliefs and ideologies.